Multiple Sclerosis: Hope Through Research, Part III

 Where Can I Obtain More Information?

 The National Institute of Neurological Disorders and Stroke (NINDS) is the Federal Government's leading supporter of biomedical research on nervous system disorders, including MS. The NINDS conducts research on MS in its own laboratories at the National Institutes of Health in Bethesda, MD, and supports research at institutions worldwide.
 The Institute also sponsors an active public information program.
-Information on the NINDS and its research programs is also available on the World Wide Web at: http://www.ninds.nih.gov.
+Information on the NINDS and its research programs is also available at: https://www.ninds.nih.gov.

 Source: National Institute of Neurological Disorders and Stroke, National Institutes of Health